Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Maximum detectable distances

-We consider how far away these different types of CCSN signals may be observed in the next LIGO-Virgo-KAGRA observing run O5.
+We consider an estimate of the maximum distance that these different types of CCSN signals may be observable out to in the next LIGO-Virgo-KAGRA observing run O5.
 The results are shown in Figure \ref{fig:distances}.
 We consider the maximum detectable distance to be the distance required for an optimal network SNR of 12.
+This is the maximum possible distance out to which we could see these signals, without accounting for difficulties in developing more sensitive CCSN search algorithms.
 Although this may be an optimistic SNR for current CCSN gravitational-wave searches, the SNR is still larger than some of the previous gravitational-wave detections \cite{gwtc3}.
 We mark the Galactic Centre at 8\,kpc.
 We also include the frequency at which the gravitational-wave amplitude is highest, as the gravitational-wave detectors sensitivity is frequency dependent.

 There is a clear difference between maximum detection distances in O5 between the different CCSN scenarios considered here.
 For non-exploding CCSNe, they have the lowest gravitational-wave energy and detectable distances.
 Typical neutrino-driven explosions can be detected throughout the entire Galaxy, and therefore could be obscured behind the Galactic Centre during O5.
 BHSNe may be detectable beyond the Galaxy as they usually occur in progenitor stars with higher masses.
 The maximum detection distances would increase if the progenitor stars have rapid rotation or strong magnetic fields, which are both neglected in the models considered in this work.
 The distance of the CCSN would be unknown if there is no EM counterpart.
 Measuring the distance would be difficult from the gravitational-wave signal alone.
 The gravitational-wave energy is still considered to be quite uncertain, and can vary between different CCSN simulation codes.
 The distance to a gravitational-wave burst source is typically given by,